 4. Constant criticism

-This criticism and lashing out are the signs of complacency in a relationship.
+Constant criticism from a partner and lashing out are the signs of complacency in a relationship.
 “When one partner reaches out to make things better, they are met with criticism.
 If the partner says they yearn for affection or want to spend quality time together with their significant other, the other lashes out and criticizes them.

 “The typical response is, ‘You are never happy or satisfied.
 I never demand anything of you.
 I do not have any expectations from you.
 Then, why do you?’
 When any and all requests for affection and attention are met with criticism, it means complacency has taken a stronghold in the relationship,” explains Kavita.

-5. Disappointment sign of complacency in a relationship
+5. Disappointment is a sign of complacency in a relationship

-Mallory kept trying for years to make things better in her marriage but to no avail.
+Mallory kept trying for years to make things better and save her marriage even when she was the only one trying but to no avail.
 Slowly, her attitude shifted from a desperate desire to revive her connection with George to that of annoyance and frustration.
 Now, when George treated her with indifference, she matched it with lack of interest and scorn of her own.

 6. Settling for the status quo